 Yes, provided you are not suffering a current episode.
 Any lesions from a recent episode must be clean and dry.

 You may donate between episodes.

-If you have had infulenza or a flu-like illness with fever, you are able to donate two weeks after you have made a full recovery.
+If you have had influenza or a flu-like illness with fever, you are able to donate two weeks after you have made a full recovery.

-The Blood Service offers a service to patients with medical conditions such as haemochromatosis, which is one of several causes of high iron.
+The Blood Service offers a therapeutic blood collection service to patients with medical conditions such as haemochromatosis, which is one of several causes of a high iron level.